 Create a new songs folder in the same directory as the .exe file.

 Stick your MIDI files in the songs folder.
+It does support a few levels of sub folders as well!

 There’s just one more configuration you need to know about — that is binding your music keys in game.